KBrinza/JAVASCRIPT-PROJECTS/README.md

 Added javascript elements to previously built recipe website from basic HTML/CSS repository.

-* Projects 1-10 are basic javascript drills
+* Files and folders listed as Projects 1-10, AJAX, JQuery, REACT, Final_Section, etc. are basic javascript drills and not actual projects.